mp3il/bluesnap-ios/README.md

 4. After you receive BlueSnap's response, you'll update the client and display an appropriate message to your user (i.e. "Congratulations, your payment was successful!" or "Oops, please try again.").

 ## Setting up your submit action
-On your "submit" action (i.e. when the user submits their payment during checkout), you should call `BSCcInputLine`'s `validate` function (which returns a boolean) to make sure the data is correct.
+On your submit action (i.e. when the user submits their payment during checkout), you should call `BSCcInputLine`'s `validate` function (which returns a boolean) to make sure the data is correct.

 If the validation was successful (i.e. `validate` returns `true`), then call `BSCcInputLine`'s `submitPaymentFields()` function, which will call the `didSubmitCreditCard` callback with the results of the submission.